Kudla's modularity conjecture on integral models of orthogonal Shimura varieties: Corrected cycle classes

+When forming this derived fiber product, one should interpret any factor of the form $\mathcal{Z}(t_i,\mu_i)=\mathcal{Z}(0,0)$ as itself being a derived stack.
+More precisely, inside the total space of the cotautological line bundle on $\mathcal{M}$, one can construct the derived self-intersection of the zero section.
+The result is a derived stack whose underlying classical stack is canonically identified with $\mathcal{M}$, but with virtual dimension $\dim(\mathcal{M})-1$.
+Every instance of $\mathcal{Z}(0,0)$ in the above fiber product should be replaced by this derived stack.

-The underlying classical stack of this derived scheme is of course just the classical fiber product, and the open and closed substack $\mathcal{Z}(T,\mu)$ of this classical stack lifts canonically to an open and closed substack of the derived fiber product, which we denote by $\mathcal{Z}^{\mathrm{der}}(T,\mu)$.
+The underlying classical stack of this derived fiber product is of course just the classical fiber product, and the open and closed substack $\mathcal{Z}(T,\mu)$ of this classical stack lifts canonically to an open and closed substack of the derived fiber product, which we denote by $\mathcal{Z}^{\mathrm{der}}(T,\mu)$.

 By construction, $\mathcal{Z}^{\mathrm{der}}(T,\mu)$ is \emph{quasi-smooth} over $\mathcal{M}$ of virtual codimension $d$: this is just the derived analogue of a local complete intersection of codimension $d$.
 A general result of Khan~\cite[\S 6]{Khan2022-eq}---a derived generalization of results found in~\cite{sga6} for local complete intersections---now shows that the structure sheaf of $\mathcal{Z}^{\mathrm{der}}(T,\mu)$ defines a class in $F^dK_0(\mathcal{M})_\Q$, whose image recovers the corrected class $\mathcal{C}(T,\mu)$ defined above.